Funding Opportunities 2021

 Medical Student Diabetes Research Training

-Opportunities for medical students to gain training in diabetes research is available through the University of Washington Diabetes Research Center’s participation in the national NIDDK Medical Student Research Program in Diabetes.
+Opportunities for medical students to gain training in diabetes research is available through the UW Diabetes Research Center’s participation in the national NIDDK Medical Student Research Program in Diabetes.
 This program enables medical students to be paired with a mentor and undertake a summer research project over an 8-12 week period at the end of their first year.